 Silverton, Oregon resident Mark Andrews said that since he arrived in the Crescent City last week he can’t remember when Halloween actually is because all the locals he’s seen have been dressed up every day.

-“I’ve seen newborns straight out the delivery room to centenarians on their deathbeds dressed up in all kinds of crazy shit and all having a good time.
+“I’ve seen everything from newborns straight out the delivery room to centenarians on their deathbeds dressed up in all kinds of crazy shit and all having a good time.
 It’s everyone.
 All the time.
 Everywhere,” said a wide-eyed Andrews.

 “I didn’t even know Halloween hadn’t passed yet until you [NGN reporter] just mentioned it hasn’t.
 People back home only dress up once a year for Halloween, and even then most adults don’t do that once they get to be about 24.
 Here, it’s like being in a real-life fairytale.”